Oort Cloud Ecology -- IV. Exchanging Asteroids

-\subsubsection{Captured Asteroids}
+\subsubsection{Captured asteroids}

-Figure \ref{Fig:ExoticPop_NGC1333f} shows the cumulative distribution of contamination levels, analogous to an h-index since the $x$-axis sets a minimum captured fraction, while the $y$-axis gives the fraction of systems exceeding that level.
+Figure \ref{Fig:ExoticPop_NGC1333f} shows the cumulative distribution of contamination levels, analogous to an h-index since the $x$ axis sets a minimum captured fraction, while the $y$ axis gives the fraction of systems that exceed that level.
 Only systems with $N_{\rm ast}>10$ are considered to suppress small-number noise (Appendix C).

 Focusing on the global results (black curve), $13\%$ of the stellar population host systems with at least $>10\%$ of captured material and $2.2\%$ have a $>50\%$ captured population.
-If systems with $N_{\rm ast}<10$ were also considered, this would increase to $18\%$ and $6\%$ respectively.
-Resorting back to considering only $N_{\rm ast}>10$ systems, NGC 1333p exhibits a reduced capture efficiency: $1.4\%$ of its stars contain at least $>10\%$ captured material, and $0.5\%$ have a $>50\%$ rate.
+If we include systems with $N_{\rm ast}<10$, these values increase to $18\%$ and $6\%$, respectively.
+Restricting back to systems with $N_{\rm ast}>10$, NGC 1333p exhibits reduced capture efficiency: $1.4\%$ of its stars contain at least $10\%$ captured material, and $0.5\%$ exceed $50\%$ rate.

-When considering $M>1$ M$_\odot$ stars, $65\%$ and $21\%$ contain $>10\%$ and $>50\%$ captured material, highlighting the efficiency that a cluster environment provides in transferring material between systems.
+When considering $M>1$ M$_\odot$ stars, $65\%$ and $21\%$ contain $>10\%$ and $>50\%$ captured material, respectively, highlighting the efficiency of cluster environments in transferring material between systems.
 The dashed curves in the figure consider asteroids with periastron $r_p<10$ au.
-For $M_*>1$ M$_\odot$, $\sim1\%$ of stars have at least $10\%$ of their asteroidal population that reaches the inner region be non-native.
+For $M_*>1$ M$_\odot$, $\sim1\%$ of stars have at least $10\%$ of their asteroidal population that reaches the inner region that is non-native.

-Figure \ref{Fig:AstTypes_NGC1333f} breaks the captured population down by dynamical family for model NGC 1333f.
-Outliers occasionally skew values, but two trends emerge: The capture fractions increase with stellar mass, and a modest fraction of long-period comets around FG stars are non-native ($f\sim0.0$–$0.2$).
-Over time, we expect this fraction to decline as internal scattering and Galactic tides will reshape the outer reservoir \citep{1979MNRAS.187..445Y}.
+Figure \ref{Fig:AstTypes_NGC1333f} breaks the captured population down by dynamical family for NGC 1333f.
+Outliers occasionally skew the values, but two trends emerge: capture fractions increase with stellar mass, and a modest fraction of long-period comets around FG stars are non-native ($f\sim0.0$–$0.2$).
+Over time, we expect this fraction to decline as internal scattering and Galactic tides reshape the outer reservoir \citep{1979MNRAS.187..445Y}.

-The Oort-Hill cloud (OHC) is defined in a Solar System-centric way since asteroids need periastrons $r_p\geq60$ au, a value dependent on Neptune's orbit.
+The Oort-Hill cloud (OHC) is defined in a Solar System-centric way, since asteroids require periastrons $r_p\geq60$ au, a value dependent on Neptune's orbit.
 The progressively darker tones indicate a more massive OHC around higher-mass stars, consistent with \citet{2012Icar..217....1B}.